 New Zealand student visa applicants are required to submit proof of their good health in the form of a medical examination report or a chest X-ray.
-All students who are in New Zealand on a temporary visa like the New Zealand study visa are required to submit a an X-Ray of their chest regardless of their visa category.
+New Zealand on a temporary visa like the New Zealand study visa are required to submit a an X-Ray of their chest regardless of their visa category.

 Proof of Good Character

 In order to have a successful New Zealand visa process, students are expected to submit documents which provide evidence of their good character.
 These documents can be in the form of a police report stating that the applicant has never been involved in an altercation with their native country’s law or have had any police records or previous prison sentences.

 The embassy needs documents which prove that a student applying for a visa to study in New Zealand is not a threat to New Zealand’s image.

 If you plan on having a hassle-free New Zealand student visa process, you must prove to the embassy that your intentions behind studying in the country are not malicious.
 In order to do so, the applicant must submit certain documents which could help the embassy in understanding their intentions behind applying for a student visa for New Zealand.
 Submitting the following documents will help support their claims.